 Jim Mason Award

 The Mark Sachvie Coaching Achievement Award is presented annually to the coach who has consistently exhibited, espoused and taught the principles of respect, integrity and fair play and who portrays a positive role model both for the game of squash and for the coaching profession.
 From the late 1980's to his passing in 2013, Mark Sachvie WAS squash in Ontario.
 He truly contributed to every aspect of our game as a tireless leader in coaching, event hosting, volunteerism and touched and inspired everyone who he came into contact with.
 One of his many passions for the game was putting countless junior squash players in van and taking them across the province (and later North America, and then the world!).
-This simple act created lifelong squash players and more importantly lifelong friends while also strengthening families and helping to bond and unify our squash community province wide.
+This simple act created lifelong squash players while also strengthening families and helping to bond and unify our squash community province wide.
 In Mark's honour $850 will be awarded to the Mark Sachvie Coaching Achievement recipient each year to fund a coach led trip for their junior program.
 Click here for past recipients.

 Jim Mason left an indelible mark on squash in Ontario at the junior level – his commitment to and passion for junior squash laid the groundwork for the programming which is in place now – he mentored coaches who carried the banner and he encouraged young athletes, many of whom went on to achieve national and international acclaim.
 But through it all, he believed in fair play – on the court and off the court.
 One male and one female will receive a $250 bursary each.
 The Jim Mason Fair Play award has become on of the top honours for junior squash players each season, deeply respected by coaches, parents and the players themselves.
 Click here for past recipients.